-The VAX/VMS terminal driver defines a large variety of terminal characteristics and read function modifiers, which provide a wide range of options to an application program.
-These options allow multiple levels of control over the terminal driver's input process, ranging from the default of command line editing that provides a highly flexible user interface to the PASTHRU mode, which inhibits input process interpretation of data.
+The VMS terminal driver defines many terminal characteristics and read function modifiers, which provide a wide range of options to an application program.
+These options allow multiple levels of control over the terminal driver's input process, ranging from the default of command line editing that provides a highly flexible user interface, to the PASTHRU mode, which inhibits input process interpretation of data.